 - 10 high-protein foods to eat every day: This is a listicle that helps readers plan their daily diets and provides actionable advice.
 Similar to the topic above, this one will remain relevant over time without requiring frequent additions.

 Above, the Google Trends graph for “kitchen renovation” shows continued interest over time.
-While the topic has certainly experienced some dips and spikes, it doesn’t have any seasonal patterns.
+While the topic has experienced some dips and spikes, it doesn’t have any seasonal patterns.

 Why is evergreen content so important?